 Let’s not beat around the bush here – you probably got into real estate because you’re good at dealing with people.
 So, deal with people more when you can, and automate when you can’t.

-4. Offer IRL experiences
+4. Give millennials IRL experiences

 It sounds counterintuitive.
 After all, this is the generation that hides behind their mobile phones instead of making eye contact or, god forbid, conversation.
 Yet, for 82% of millennials, it’s important to be able to have a relationship with their agent that exists outside of business, in real life.